 But with the claw grip, the aim is to keep your wrists straight and let your upper body do all the work.
 One way of practicing this type of putt is to try putting with only your front arm.
 Then, as you become more accurate, slowly add your right arm into the grip.
 The right hand will add stability to your swing and will make it easier to aim.

 It’s also important to commit to the change.
 After you decide to implement the claw grip, you have to use it each and every time you putt.
-This is mission-critical to building the muscle memory you need to replicate the putt successfully time and time again.
+This is mission-critical to building the muscle memory you need to replicate the putt successfully time and time again for each stroke.

 Have you tried the claw grip for your putting game?
 Drop us a comment and share your tips and tricks!